-AMM 181 Suspension and Alignment
+AMM 250 Suspension and Alignment

-Introduction to the automotive alignment and suspension theory, diagnosis and repair.
+Introduction to automotive alignment and suspension theory, diagnosis and repair.
 The student will learn automotive terminology, shop and personal safety.
 Students will learn suspension and alignment principles, two and four wheel alignment, suspension diagnosis and repair, tire and wheel diagnosis and repair.
-This course is structured to provide competency-based application of NATEF automotive repair tasks in a working shop environment and will provide students with the background and knowledge to take the ASE certification examinations.
-Co-requisites: AMM 151 and 171.
+Class will consist of concepts learned in the classroom.
+This class is structured to provide the student with the background and knowledge to for the A-4 ASE certification examination.
+Co-requisite AMM 251; Pre-requisite AMM 240.